rocket-pool/old.docs.rocketpool.net/src/guides/node/local/hardware.md

 In our experience, most setups, including mini-PCs and NUCs, are capable of running an effectively unlimited number of validators.

-If you are using a Raspberry Pi, we suggest you limit the device to **at most 4 minipools** before considering a more robust solution.

 ### CPU Requirements